 - Serve immediately, or let set 5-10 minutes in Instant Pot for sauce to thicken slightly before serving.

-- You may use ground beef or Italian sausage in place of ground turkey.
-You may wish to drain fat off after browning the meat if needed.
+- Use ground beef or Italian sausage in place of ground turkey.
+Drain excess fat off after browning the meat if needed.

 - If you wish to add more vegetables (bell peppers, carrots, mushrooms), you’ll want to saute them with the meat.
-Broccoli would be good if you added it at the same time as the pasta.
+Add broccoli at the same time as the pasta.
 Put it on top of the sauce/pasta so that the pasta is all still submerged in the sauce.